ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 - Fast SSD with at least 500 GB free space
 - 25+ MBit/s bandwidth

-Depending on which software and sync mode are you going to use, hundreds of GBs of disk space is need.
+Depending on which software and sync mode are you going to use, hundreds of GBs of disk space is needed.
 Approximate numbers and growth can be found below.

 | Client       | Disk size (fast sync) | Disk size (full archive) |
 | ------------ | --------------------- | ------------------------ |